Gaston900/PSArcadeClassic/README.md

 Fix screen timings, remove non-existent sprite buffer ram [PGM].

 The Arcade64 "GUI" EKMAME source code has been implemented (By KAZE).

-The Arcade64 "GUI" some default settings have been implemented.

 It is already pre-configured, enforce aspect ratio is disabled, full screen mode and tricks are already enabled by default.